Sequential Bayesian Registration for Functional Data: Sequential Monte Carlo

-where ${g}_{\tau+1}$ denotes the importance density for sampling $\theta_{\tau+1}$; once computed, the weights can be normalized.
+where ${g}_{\tau+1}$ denotes the importance density for sampling $\theta_{\tau+1}^{(j)}$; once computed, the weights can be normalized.
 This framework is widely used for dynamical systems with state space models increasing in dimension \citep{liu1998}.

-If we recursively update weighted samples for a long sequence of distributions with increasing state space dimension, at some point the weighted samples may poorly estimate the target distribution due to the curse of dimensionality.
+If we recursively update weighted samples targeting a long sequence of distributions with increasing state space dimension, at some point the weighted samples may poorly estimate the target distribution due to the curse of dimensionality.
 For example, when using $J$ weighted samples to approximate the target distribution at time $\tau$, fewer particles retain large weights as the dimension increases with $\tau$ for subsequent target distributions.
 This is known as the degeneracy problem.
 To measure potential degeneracy, we compute the effective sample size (ESS) using the magnitude of the normalized weights, $ESS=\left(\sum_{j=1}^J(w_\tau^{(j)})^2\right)^{-1}$.
-If ESS is small, a large portion of the weighted samples have small weights and the degeneracy issue is observed.
-One can address this problem by eliminating samples with low weights and duplicating the ones with large weights through resampling \citep{gilks2001,chopin2002}.
+If ESS is small, a large portion of the weighted samples have small weights suggesting particle degeneracy.
+One solution is to remove particles with small weights and duplicate ones with large weights through resampling \citep{gilks2001,chopin2002}.
 A common approach draws random samples from the multinomial distribution with weights serving as parameters; the resampled particles are then assigned equal weights \citep{gordon1993}.
-The overall procedure is as follows: (1) draw samples of $\tilde{\theta}$ through a Markov transition kernel $K_{\tau+1}$, (2) update the weights using Equation \ref{equ:liuweight}, and (3) resample the weighted samples if ESS $<J/2$.
+The overall procedure is as follows: (1) generate samples $\theta_{\tau+1}$ via Markov transition kernel $K_{\tau+1}$, (2) update the weights using Equation \ref{equ:liuweight}, and (3) resample the weighted samples if ESS $<J/2$.

-\subsubsection{SMC for state space with fixed dimension}
+\subsection{SMC for state space with fixed dimension}